-Launched in 2009, Bitcoin is the world’s first cryptocurrency, also known as "Digital Gold".
+Launched in 2009, Bitcoin, also known as BTC, is the world’s first cryptocurrency, also known as "Digital Gold".
 Satoshi Nakamoto, the pseudonymous founder, introduced Bitcoin as ‘Open Source Peer-2-Peer Money’ for secured, verifiable digital transactions without involving intermediaries like banks.

 Simply put, Bitcoin is a form of digital currency or a store of value.
 There are no paper bills or coins of BTC, so how does it works?
 Instead, all transactions are settled electronically.
 Using a globally distributed network of computers (nodes), users can send, receive, and store Bitcoin (BTC) through peer-to-peer interactions.
 As a decentralized, peer-to-peer network, no single institution or person controls it.

 The Bitcoin Ecosystem

 Bitcoin has two main pillars: a decentralised framework and a computerised algorithm to secure the network.